 - travel costs to and from the University, and

 - any unexpected costs which you might incur relating to your home (eg if your washing machine breaks down).

-See information on Learner Support Funds available and how to apply.
+See information on the Student Support Fund available and how to apply.

 Child Tax Credit